genocideprevention.eu

 ARTICLE-From humanitarian worker to peace builder: What I've learned

 The work of Sara, an 18-year-old Rwandan is especially important regarding dialogue.
-Click here
+Click here.

 ARTICLE- Education: A Stepping Stone to Peace in Egypt

 Khaled Emam's efforts in Egypt include creating a place for the local where dialogue is possible.
-Click here
+Click here.

 VIDEO- Importance of dialogue in conflict prevention and peacebuilding